Hyperhidrosis Surgery Program

 Our bodies naturally sweat to regulate body temperature.
 When this condition affects the hands (palmar hyperhidrosis) or armpits (axillary hyperhidrosis) it can have a dramatic impact on the patient's everyday life.
 In many cases, it can compromise his or her ability to function in the workplace and at home.

-Our surgical approach, thoracoscopic thoracic sympathectomy, can eliminate hyperhidrosis of the hands and also can help decrease armpit perspiration.
-We do not offer surgical treatment for hyperhidrosis of the feet.
+Our surgical approach, thoracoscopic or robotic sympathectomy, can eliminate hyperhidrosis of the hands and also can help decrease armpit perspiration.
+We do not offer surgical treatment for hyperhidrosis of the feet or total body.

 Conditions We Treat